-In a multipoint system, a SRM6210E designated as a master is able to simultaneously be in communication with numerous remotes.
-In its simplest form, a multipoint network functions with the master broadcasting its messages to all remotes and the remotes responding to the master as appropriate.
+In a multi-point system, a radio modem designated as a master is able to simultaneously be in communication with numerous remotes.
+In its simplest form, a multi-point network functions with the Master broadcasting its messages to all remotes and the Remotes responding to the Master as appropriate.

-Traditionally, a multipoint network is used in applications where data is collected from many instruments and reported back to one central site.
+Traditionally, a multi-point network is used in applications where data is collected from many instruments and reported back to one central site.
 As such, the architecture of such a system is completely different from point-to-point applications.
-The theoretical maximum number of remotes that can be configured into a multipoint network is a function of the data throughput needed from each of the remotes.
+The theoretical maximum number of remotes that can be configured into a multi-point network is a function of the data throughput needed from each of the remotes.
 For example, if the network will be polling remotes once a day to retrieve sparse data, several hundred remotes could be configured to a single master.
-If, on the other hand, each remote will be transmitting data at greater levels, then fewer remotes can be connected to the master before reaching system capacity.
+If, on the other hand, each remote will be transmitting data at greater levels then fewer remotes may be connected to the Master (the overall system will be closer to capacity with fewer remotes).

-The theoretical limit of a multipoint system is influenced by the following parameters:
+The theoretical limit of a multi-point system is influenced by the following parameters:

-- Size of the blocks of data.
-The longer the data blocks the greater the system capacity.

-- Throughput.

-- The amount of contention between remotes.

-- •Use of repeaters.

-Note: A single repeater in a multipoint network will decrease overall system capacity by 50%; more than one repeater does not further decrease network capacity.
+- Size of the blocks of data-the longer the data blocks the greater the system capacity - Throughput - The amount of contention between remotes - Use of repeaters- a single repeater in a multi-point network will decrease overall system capacity by 50%; more than one repeater does not further decrease network capacity